OfficeDev/Microsoft-Teams-Samples/samples/msgext-ai-doc-compliance-checker/README.md

 - javascript
 ---

-# Compliance Checker with Azure AI Search sample
+# Doc Compliance Checker using Azure Open AI service

 ## Interaction with app

  ![msgext-doc-compliance-checkerGif](Images/msgext-doc-compliance-checkerGif.gif)

-## Try it yourself - experience the App in your Microsoft Teams client
+## Try It Yourself - Experience the app in your Microsoft Teams and Copilot client
 Please find below demo manifest which is deployed on Microsoft Azure and you can try it yourself by uploading the app package (.zip file link below) to your teams and/or as a personal app.
 (Sideloading must be enabled for your tenant, [see steps here](https://docs.microsoft.com/microsoftteams/platform/concepts/build-and-test/prepare-your-o365-tenant#enable-custom-teams-apps-and-turn-on-custom-app-uploading)).

 **Microsoft Teams Msgext Doc Compliance Checker sample app:** [Manifest](/samples/msgext-ai-doc-compliance-checker/demo-manifest/msgext-ai-doc-compliance-checker.zip)